-Large accelerated filer Accelerated filer Non-accelerated filer \checkmark Smaller reporting company (Do not check if a smaller reporting company)
+Large accelerated filer $\square$ Accelerated filer $\Box$ Non-accelerated filer $\square$

+Smaller reporting company $\Box$

+(Do not check if a smaller reporting company)

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗹 State the aggregate market value of the Registrant's voting and non-voting ordinary shares held by non-affiliates as of the last business day of the Registrant's most recently completed second fiscal quarter: As of May 1, 2009, the last business day of our most recently completed second fiscal quarter, our ordinary shares were not listed on any exchange or over-the-counter market.
-Our ordinary shares began trading on the Nasdaq Global Select Market on August 6, 2009.
-At November 1, 2009, the aggregate market value of the Registrant's ordinary shares held by non-affiliates of the Registrant (based upon the closing sale price of such shares on the Nasdaq Global Select Market on October 30, 2009) was approximately \$768,301,020.
-The Registrant's ordinary shares held by each executive officer and director and by each entity or person that, to the Registrant's knowledge, owned 5% or more of the Registrant's outstanding ordinary shares as of November 1, 2009 have been excluded in that such persons may be deemed to be affiliates of the Registrant.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.
+Yes $\Box$ No 🗹

+State the aggregate market value of the Registrant's voting and non-voting ordinary shares held by non-affiliates as of the last business day of the Registrant's most recently completed second fiscal quarter: As of May 2, 2010, the last business day of our most recently completed second fiscal quarter, the aggregate market value of the Registrant's ordinary shares held by non-affiliates of the Registrant (based upon the closing sale price of such shares on the Nasdaq Global Select Market on April 30, 2010, the last trading day prior to our fiscal quarter end) was approximately \$1,691,316,089.

-As of November 1, 2009, the Registrant had 235,392,897 ordinary shares outstanding.
+As of December 10, 2010, the Registrant had 241,589,163 ordinary shares outstanding.